How-To Guides

 How to cook grouse

-A prized delicacy with its deep red (almost maroon) flesh, the ‘glorious twelfth’ (12 August) heralds the beginning of the grouse season.
-Endemic to the British Isles, this iconic game bird’s stunning plumage and exquisite flavour make for a true taste of the wild.
+A prized delicacy with its deep red, almost maroon flesh, the ‘Glorious Twelfth’ (12th August) marks the beginning of the grouse season.
+Endemic to the British Isles, this iconic game bird, with its stunning plumage and exquisite flavour, offers a true taste of the wild.

 What does grouse taste like?